A teenager registers to vote. (Thinkstock)

-A proposal that Utah lawmakers will consider could see the state join 20 others to allow 17-year-olds to vote in June primary elections.
-But, they are only eligible if they'll turn 18 by the general election in November.
+A proposal that Utah lawmakers will consider could see the state join 20 other states.
+It would allow 17-year-olds to vote in June primary elections.
+But that would only happen if they'd turn 18 by the general election in November.

 Salt Lake City Democratic state Rep. Joel Briscoe is a former high school civics teacher.
 He hopes his proposal will help boost voter participation.
 He wants to get more young people engaged.

 Briscoe said if someone will be 18 and eligible to vote in November, "Why not get them involved in the primary election?
 Why not get them involved even earlier that year.
 And get them more pumped for what's going to happen in November?"

 Utah primary elections are held the fourth Tuesday in June.

 Briscoe said research has shown that the earlier people cast their first vote, the more likely they will be to continue voting.

 The Utah lieutenant governor's office oversees elections.
 It has not studied the proposal, according to state elections director Mark Thomas.

 So far, 20 states allow 17-year-olds to vote in primaries and caucuses.
 This is according to FairVote.
 It is a Maryland-based election reform group that advocates for the idea.